fennel-ai/client/docs/pages/concepts/source.md

 ### Idleness
 The `idleness` field, when non-None, signifies that a bounded source is expected to be marked closed after a specified duration of idleness.

-## Load Impact of Sources
-Fennel sources have negligible load impact on the external data sources.

-For instance, in the above example, as long as indices are put on the cursor field, Fennel will make a single SELECT query on Postgres every minute.
-And once data reaches Fennel datasets, all subsequent operations are done using the copy of the data stored on Fennel servers, not the underlying data sources.
-This ensures that external data sources don't need to be over-provisioned (or changed in any way) just for Fennel to be able to read the data.